 Maximizing Your Summer Mission Trip as a Leadership Lab

 In 2015, we took our first overseas mission trip to the island of Eleuthera.
 Our students willingly did everything that we asked them to do, and we considered the trip to be a great success.
 Soon afterward, I picked up the idea of leadership laboratories at a LeaderTreks Refuel Retreat.
-I learned that our mission trip could be more than an opportunity for students to serve; it could become a greenhouse of student leadership development.
+I learned that our mission trip, similar to a LeaderTreks Trip, could be more than an opportunity for students to serve; it could become a greenhouse of student leadership development.

 I began to think about ways that I turn our 2016 trip into a leadership laboratory, and I chose to have students plan various aspects of our park outreach ministry.
 The students made decisions about which games to play, what food to serve, and what crafts and stories to share.
 And I coached our adult volunteers to step back, give occasional advice, and resist taking over the plans our students were creating.

 Before long, the trip was underway and we were unloading the bus for our first day of ministry.
 Our students immediately started playing ball and making connections with the kids, and I sat on the bleachers and watched.
 Time began to pass, and one of my adult volunteers asked me, “Isn’t it time for them to start?”
 I nodded and reminded her that giving students real responsibility required that we let students make and learn from their mistakes.

 Not too long after, one of my students came up to me and asked, “Why haven’t we started?”
 I looked at the student and replied, “Why haven’t you started?”
 The light bulb came on, and that student quickly stepped up to get the outreach event rolling.

 That night we spent time debriefing as a team.
 My students identified areas that needed improvement, my adults gave additional insights, and together we put a plan in place to make Day 2 more successful.